Court Appearances, Arraignments & Trials

 - Suitable attire is required: Shoes and shirts must be worn.
 No shorts, tank tops, or excessively soiled, damaged, or ill-fitting clothing is allowed in the courtroom.

 - Be polite and courteous to all court personnel and those around you.

-- Recording equipment is not allowed.
+- Recording equipment and cameras are not allowed.

 - Remove hats upon entering the courtroom.

 - No smoking, food, drink, or gum is allowed in the courtroom.